July 23, 2022

 We don’t have them!
 Every parent is going to be different.
 Every child is going to be different.

-Today’s focus is first I want us to do a grounding exercise.
+First, today’s focus is to do a grounding exercise.
 I know it’s been a long day, and we’re probably all tired, so I want to take a moment to focus on us.
 And then I want to talk about parenting stressors.
 What do you find?

 You struggle with things that happen pretty regularly as well as things that come out of the blue that we just don’t feel like we handle.
 I think that would be great to talk about.